Frequently Asked Questions

 It should be noted that no one factor dominates the admissions decision.
 The admissions committee looks at applications holistically.
 Factors examined include previous grades, types of courses taken, GRE scores, personal statement, letters of recommendation, match to track and faculty interests, and experience.
 Experience in one developing country is viewed favorably, especially for admission to the PhD program.

-TOEFL scores have to be a minimum of 100 in internet-based tests, or 250 in computer-based tests.
+TOEFL scores have to be a minimum of 100 in internet-based tests.

 Do you accept MCAT scores in place of GRE scores?